Trade Stock Indices

 Learn Stock Indices Trading for Beginners Tutorials

-This is a form of technical analysis that Indices traders and other investors use to forecast trends in the stock indices trading markets by identifying extremes in investor psychology, highs and lows in indices prices, and other collective activities.
-This theory model shows that collective human psychology develops in natural patterns over time, through buying and selling decisions reflected in market indices prices.
+This is a form of technical analysis that Indices traders and other investors use to forecast trends in the stock indices trading markets by identifying extremes in investor trading psychology, highs and lows in indices prices, and other collective activities.
+This stock indices trading theory model shows that collective human psychology develops in natural trading patterns over time, through buying and selling decisions reflected in market indices prices.

-This theory of analysis was developed by Ralph Nelson Elliott that is based on the theory that, in nature, many things happen in a five-wave pattern.
-These patterns are also applied to technical analysis, to analyze the behavior of Indices market trends using the theory.
+This trading theory of analysis was developed by Ralph Nelson Elliott that is based on the theory that, in nature, many things happen in a five-wave pattern.
+These patterns are also applied to technical analysis, to analyze the behavior of Indices market trends using this technical analysis theory.

 5 and 3 Wave Pattern

-The main indices trend will comprise five moves while the retracement will comprise three moves.
+The main indices trend will comprise five moves while the retracement will comprise 3 moves.

 Five pattern (dominant trend) - uses 1, 2, 3, 4, 5